AdobeDocs/audience-manager.de-DE/help/using/dil/dil-instance-methods.md

 >[!NOTE]
 >
 >* Sie können andere API-Aufrufe an diese Methode verketten.
->* Wenn sich die Adobe Experience Cloud-javascript-Bibliothek auf der Seite befindet, `submit()` wartet die Cloud, um ein Cookie festzulegen, bevor eine Anforderung gesendet wird.
+>* If the Adobe Experience Cloud JavaScript library is on the page, `submit()` waits for the Cloud to set a cookie before sending a request.

 **Reservierte Anforderungsschlüssel**